-This is Part 2 in a 2-part series of posts on types of Doodle haircuts.
-This post focuses on the variations of styles for the head, face, ears, legs, feet, and tail.
-This post also covers common grooming terminology.
-Part 1 focuses on the overall body styles, so be sure to check out that post here!
+This is Part 2 in a series of posts on Doodle haircut styles.
+This post focuses on the variations of styles for the head, face, ears, legs, feet, and tail, and discusses common grooming terminology.
+Part 1 focuses on the overall body styles – be sure to check out that post here.

 This is when the face, muzzle, and cheeks are all shaved very close to the skin.
 This is typically done on Poodles.
-Here is an example:
+Here are some examples:

-This is when the eye lashes are left long.
-Here’s an example:
+This is when the eye lashes are left long and not trimmed.

 A note on asking your groomer to Leave Lashes: Dogs are living, breathing, moving things that can twitch, jerk, sneeze, or become startled suddenly.
 When a groomer uses scissors to style a dog’s face, it can be especially difficult to avoid cutting the eyelashes.
 As such, most groomers will do their best to keep your Dood’s lovely lashes long if requested, but it’s never a guarantee.

 This is a rounded face and head styled to resemble a teddy bear.
 These look great with all of the Doodle haircut styles, but especially the puppy cut.
 Here are some examples:

 |Cockapoo with a teddy bear head||@doggiesmilesalonandspa|

 |Mini Labradoodle with a teddy bear head and long eyelashes||@mollythedollydoodle|